 Most of these stories were written recently.
 Several were written years ago.
 Even decades ago, to be precise, but never published.
 A few were completed long after the first words were committed to paper.

 Literary antiquities, you might say.
 Tales from the past – tossed aside long ago, but filed away for possible future use.
-The older ones are largely unchanged here, though updated a bit for clarity.
+Taken from the author's Archive, the older ones are largely unchanged here, though updated a bit for clarity.

 Stories are split into two sections: “On the Go” and “Here at Home.”
 More than half of the pieces fall into the first sections, dealing with travel in some way.
 Much of the inspiration stems from real-life journeys around Mexico, undertaken as far back as the mid-1970s.
 The others center on the home front.
 Though public transit turns up here and there, and even a car or two, nothing in these pages, thankfully, is about automobiles.